 Average days to collect accounts receivable: a measure of how quickly customers pay their bills.

 Accounts receivable turnover ratio: a measure of how many times your company collects on its accounts receivable in a year.

 Bad debt percentage: a measure of how well your company collects on its accounts receivable, but it focuses specifically on the accounts that are not collectible.

 Measuring KPIs for Your Finance Team?
 Here’s How ExpenseIn Can Help

 Despite the emergence of automated solutions that can manage repetitive daily activities and measure KPIs, many businesses still use manual procedures and spreadsheets to keep track of their performance indicators.

-There are many advantages to using cloud-based financial management software to monitor your KPIs.
-Not only does it save your Finance team valuable hours each week, but it also reduces the likelihood of human error, while giving you access to real-time financial data.
+There are many advantages to using cloud-based financial management software to monitor your KPIs and performance metrics.
+Not only does it save your Finance department valuable hours each week, but it also reduces the likelihood of human error, while giving you access to real-time financial data.

 ExpenseIn is one such financial KPI dashboard which lets you track, analyse, and report on your company’s expenses.
 It allows you to automatically keep on top of your expense related KPIs, meaning Finance departments can spend less time crunching expenses and more time on other important tasks.